Tooth Decay & How to Prevent Cavities

 While tooth decay can be scary, the good news is that we are here for you.
 We can address the issue and find a solution for you in no time.
-If you think you’re experiencing tooth decay, call us at (904) 441-5908 for the Normandy office or (904) 569-6131 for the Lakewood office and we’ll get you an appointment in the near future.Four Signs You Need Emergency Dental Care
+If you think you’re experiencing tooth decay, call one of our locations and we’ll get you an appointment in the near future.Four Signs You Need Emergency Dental Care

 Pediatric Dental Care: Starting Your Child Off on the Right Tooth

 The quality of dental care a child receives while growing up can have a huge impact on their teeth — and even their general health — for the rest of their life.
 Dental care sets the stage for the way teeth develop as they grow, and it’s important to begin with a good foundation.
 To reinforce healthy brushing habits with children and make sure their teeth are coming in nicely, we recommend visiting the dentist early, with a first visit at about twelve months of age, which is usually less than six months after their first tooth shows up.